 Transport workers and seafarers travelling to the Netherlands on passenger transport in connection with their work

-This exemption also applies to transport workers and seafarers who are travelling to or from their work in the Netherlands.
-They do not need to present a negative PCR test result.
-Visit the website of the National Association of Transport Operators (TLN) (information in Dutch) for more information and an overview by country for the transport sector (information in Dutch).
+Transport workers and seafarers travelling to or from their work in the Netherlands from a high-risk or very high-risk area where a coronavirus variant of concern is not circulating do not need to provide a negative test result, proof of vaccination or proof of recovery.
+Visit the website of the National Association of Transport Operators (TLN) (information in Dutch) for more information and an overview by country for the transport sector.